zowe/docs-site/docs/user-guide/configure-xmem-server.md

 To diagnose problems that may occur with the Zowe `ZWESLSTC` not being able to attach to the `ZWESISTC` cross memory server, a log file `zssServer-yyyy-mm-dd-hh-mm.log` is created in the log directory each time ZIS is started.
 More details on diagnosing errors can be found in [Zowe Application Framework issues](../troubleshoot/app-framework/app-troubleshoot.md#cannot-log-in-to-the-zowe-desktop).

+If the `crossMemoryServerName` is changed in `zowe.yaml` and the default name is not applied, mannually update the `PROC NAME` in the corresponding `PROCLIB`.

 ## Zowe auxiliary service